mitin001/transcriber/blog/books/emotionally-immature-parents/03-how-it-feels-to-have-a-relationship-with-an-eip.md

 > For emotionally immature people, all interactions boil down to the question of whether they’re good people or bad ones, which explains their extreme defensiveness if you try to talk to them about something they did.
 They often respond to even mild complaints about their behavior with an extreme statement, like “Well, then, I must be the worst mother ever!” or “Obviously I can’t do anything right!”
 They would rather shut down communication than hear something that could make them feel like bad people.

-Another thing they could do is tell you that it's not your place to request them to correct their behavior.
+Another thing they could do is tell you that it's not your place to request that they correct their behavior.

 > Role entitlement is an attitude of demanding certain treatment because of your social role.
 When parents feel entitled to do what they want simply because they’re in the role of parent, this is a form of role entitlement.
 They act as though being a parent exempts them from respecting boundaries or being considerate.